 When it comes to PLG, the benefits are far and wide, solving many common problems for SaaS up-and-comers.
 Let’s take a look:

 Take Bolt as a cautionary tale.
-The Information reported it burned $60M to generate $14M in annual revenue in q1.
+The Information reported it burned $60M to generate $14M in annual revenue in one quarter.
 That’s a >4x burn multiple which has resulted in laying off 250 employees and having to severely lower their growth target.

 While a PLG function is not a magic bullet, it can help eliminate the up-front costs associated with setting up a robust, international sales function, while widening your net, and helping you build a product that your advocates sell for you.
 Put simply, it’s a more sustainable model for high-growth SaaS.

 When the product itself can conduct user research, customer feedback comes in droves, and product, sales, marketing, and customer services teams can stay on top of what their customers really need and deliver on it, without the need for specific research initiatives.

 In this way, a product-led organization is self-fulfilling.
 The product itself is generating feedback from customers, and the product is answering their needs directly.
 Add a layer of personalization — for example, sharing updates with the exact customers who expressed the need for that update — and you have a product that sells itself.

 3. PLG improves sales metrics

 We’ve covered CAC, but what about the other sales metrics?
 When the product is selling itself, Revenue Per Employee (RPE) is increased, user numbers grow at a much faster rate and, when you’re collecting feedback and responding to it, Customer Lifetime Value (CLV) and Renewal Rate will naturally increase.